 Steroid and/or initiation or escalation of immunosuppressive agents is often used (especially with co-existing peripheral myositis) although a good evidence base for this does not exist.
 The time-course of individual pathology has not been well defined and can vary; hence it is advised that all relevant indicators suggesting active and dynamic pathology (including CK, troponin, CRP, RWMA on imaging, CMR changes and overlap of SSc with other autoimmune pathology e.g. polymyositis, systemic lupus erythematosus) as well as evidence of other features of active SSc should be used to consider immunosuppression.
 Whilst it is unclear whether steroid and immunosuppressive agents should be used for the presence of fibrosis (using corollary of management of ILD), this may be considered if a dynamic decline in function is observed over time.

 In accordance with BSR and BHPR guideline for the treatment of systemic sclerosis[57], the working group recommends moderate dose corticosteroid (<15mg/day) +/- pulse cyclophosphamide as a reasonable approach if a myocarditis or other features of SSc cardiomyopathy are evident.
+Indications for the use of cyclophosphamide would thus include myocarditis, moderate-severe LV dysfunction (not secondary to atherosclerotic heart disease) and life-threatening cardiac arrhythmias.

 Arrhythmia